DBAKANG-GIT/HamburgerMenu-Website/README.md

-# This was a tutorial website from Brad Travery's Modern HTML & CSS From The Beginning Course on Udemy,
+# This was a tutorial website from Brad Travery's Modern HTML & CSS From The Beginning Course on Udemy.

-this course was focused on Hamburger Menu's
+this course was focused on Hamburger Menu's using CSS